 Soft and fluffy asian sweet bread stuffed with sweet and nutty ube paste.
 Naturally leavened or yeasted, you’re choice!
-Just follow the Yeasted Basic Soft Asian Bread Roll or Sourdough Basic Soft Asian Bread Roll recipe instructions.
+Just follow the Yeasted Multipurpose Soft Asian Bread Roll or Sourdough Multipurpose Soft Asian Bread Roll recipe instructions.
 The main difference is the leavening agent being used and rest time.

 Tips & Recommendations for a successful bake: